Greece: Here are the 20 best Greek holiday islands is written by The editorial staff, RejsRejsRejs.

 Off the west coast of Crete lies the small island of Elafonisi.
 Here you can round off your Greek island adventure by sticking your feet in the sand on the beautiful pink sandy beaches.
 Then it will not be more Greek and holiday island idyllic at the same time.

-Have fun island hopping in the Mediterranean and enjoy Greece!
+Really good fun with island hopping in Middelhavet and enjoy Greece!

 Holidays in Greece - these are the places to visit: